YusufBilalOzkaya/Companysimulator/README.md

 # Companysimulator
-a simulator application project written with c language
+a simulator application project written with pure c language